jmgbsas/RtMidiC/README.md

 the rtmidi_c.bi will be generated, edit it and see the erros comparing with the fixed here.
 Warning after the line text with  "all :" in makefile,  the following lines must begin with a Tab, if not swig will fail.
 Swig.swg is configuration file come with swig.exe.
 Download Swig.exe and modify makefile to your environment.
-Download rtmidi project and build rtmidi.dll o downlod a binary from some place ,I use version 4.0.0 and rtmidi_c.h is for that version if you download another version, convert the rtmidi_c.h from that version.
+Download rtmidi project and build rtmidi.dll o downlod a binary from some place ,I use version 4.0.0 and rtmidi_c.h is for that version.try to use a rtmidi.dll builded for mingw64. if you download another version, convert the rtmidi_c.h from that version.

 ```